-“By the time I got to TVs in Hamilton, on June 1, it was official: SummerSlam 1992 would be at Wembley Stadium in London.
+“By the time I got to TVs in Hamilton, on June 1, it was official: SummerSlam 1992 would be at Wembley Stadium.
 Davey was back on the road, and Vince was going ahead with my idea to drop the IC belt to him.

 “As the summer slipped away and as SummerSlam 1992 approached quickly, I spent my time training and working on another big cartoon drawing of all the wrestlers, this time for Vince.
 I couldn’t help but feel indebted to him.
 I constantly phoned Davey down in Florida, but all Diana could tell me was that he was out with Jim [‘The Anvil’ Neidhart] somewhere.
 I finally tracked Jim down just hours before I was leaving for England and was shocked when he told me that he’d just taken Davey and Diana to the airport.
 Davey was high as a kite when he caught his flight, Jim said, because he’d been up all night smoking crack with him!
 Jim told me that Davey had a gorilla on his back and he was worried about him.
 I wished Jim would take a good look at himself.”

 “Davey was high as a kite.”

 “I couldn’t have been more disappointed in Davey and feared he would end up making us both look bad.
 I remembered Vince asking me, back in Binghamton, if I was sure I could go on last in the main event.